 Stored PL/SQL functions (but not procedures) can also be invoked from within SQL statements.
-For details, see Section 11.9.

 When you invoke a subprogram owned by another user:

 You must include the name of the owner in the invocation.
 For example:

 '''

 EXECUTE jdoe.Fire_emp (1043);

 EXECUTE jdoe.Hire_fire.Fire_emp (1043);

 '''